 However, it is more often the case that a webmaster is not listed on this page, so you’ll have to do some investigative work.
 A good place to begin is by typing ‘webmaster’ and then the URL in the Google search box (i.e.: webmaster www.google.com).
 Look at the cached pages and find the highlighted ‘webmaster’ words.
 The term webmaster is rarely mentioned on websites unless it’s in reference to contacting them.
 If this search is unsuccessful, you can try substituting ‘webmaster’ for ‘contact’.

 One of the most daunting things a link builder will ever come across is the Contact Form.
 Contact forms almost always go to sales representatives who couldn’t care less about your link building efforts, and only in rare instances will a link request via contact form be successful.
 At this point it’s time to pick up the phone and actually speak to a human being (a prospect that may be dreadful to the cave or cubicle-bound link builder).
 However, you have much better odds calling the phone number and asking to speak with the webmaster than you do with a contact form.
 The trick is to be pleasant and provide a legitimate reason for contacting the webmaster (an issue or error on the website, for example).

 For more information on what to do once you’ve found the correct email address, check out this previous post on link building emails.

-Geoffrey Hoesch is the owner of Dragonfly SEO, a Baltimore, MD SEO Company.
+Geoffrey Hoesch is the owner of Dragonfly Digital Marketing, a Baltimore, MD digital marketing company.